TypeStrong/fork-ts-checker-webpack-plugin/README.md

 - **measureCompilationTime** `boolean`:
   If true, the plugin will measure the time spent inside the compilation code.
-This may be useful to compare modes, especially if there are other loaders/plugins involved in the compilation. **requires node 8+**
+This may be useful to compare modes, especially if there are other loaders/plugins involved in the compilation. **requires Node.js >= 8.5.0**

 - **typescript** `string`:
   If supplied this is a custom path where `typescript` can be found.
 Defaults to `require.resolve('typescript')`.